 Year 9 at Northside is our students' Year of Challenge.
 We want our students to be deeply engaged with learning and motivated to explore, discover, and grow - academically, socially, physically, and spiritually.
 Learning experiences throughout the year are strengthened by their Challenge experiences.
-Year 9s face the challenge of moving from childhood to young adulthood and dealing with their studies and their relationships in a more adult manner.
+Year 9's face the challenge of moving from childhood to young adulthood and dealing with their studies and their relationships in a more adult manner.
 We extend and support students through this time by engaging them in a series of challenges beyond the boundaries of the classroom.
 Throughout the year, the students take part in specially designed programs.
 These activities lead to growth in self-esteem, new knowledge about themselves and their classmates, and greater confidence in their ability to deal with new and challenging experiences.
 The program also gives opportunities for achievement and leadership to students whose giftings are in areas outside of a conventional classroom.
+In 2021, with the numerous lockdowns and restrictions it meant that some of our challenge program could not be experienced in the same way.
+With the support of our creative teaching team, led by Mr Devine who took on the role of challenge coordinator, the adaptive programs were introduced so that enriched experiences were still embraced by our Year 9 students.
+Never before had our Year of Challenge more lived up to it's name.